1 - Overarching statement

 4.4.2 These teams will be a blend of those junior players that show the potential to develop to the requirements of the performance squads and a small number of adult players.

-4.4.3 The Junior Academy Captain will maintain a non-disclosable individual player development pathway record overseen by the Head Coach and Performance Manager.
-This will influence junior selection for these squads.
+4.4.3 The Junior Captain will maintain a non-disclosable individual player development pathway record.

 4.4.4 Adult selection for these teams will be based on those individuals that both meet the performance requirements and behaviours for the team but also evidence a contribution to a safe and supportive learning environment for young players.

-4.5.1 These teams will provide a competitive environment for those players that wish to enjoy their hockey and not seek development to the performance squads.
+4.5.1 This team will provide a competitive environment for those experienced players who wish to enjoy their hockey.
+The squad will also develop confidence and experience of competitive hockey in players as part of their development along the performance pathway in the future.

 4.6 Selection for the Ladies 6XI

-4.6.1 This team will predominately be a junior team of players turning 13years old and/or adults to provide an introductory experience to adult hockey.
-With the aim of increasing confidence and belief to play with and against adult teams.
+4.6.1 This team will predominantly be a junior team of players turning 13years old and/or adults to provide an introductory experience to adult hockey.
+With the aim of increasing confidence and belief to play with and against adults.
 We aim to give players at this level equal pitch time to support their development and the opportunity to play in a variety of different positions.

 4.6.2 There will be a maximum squad size of 13 players for this squad to encourage lots of touches of the ball in line with England Hockey’s Golden Thread.